Office Update: Safe Patient Appointments (Read More)

 8. Neuromuscular diseases

-Muscle weakness in the legs may indicate a neuromuscular disease is present.
+Muscle weakness in the legs may indicate that a neuromuscular disease is present.
 These diseases lead to a loss of functioning in nerves and muscles throughout the body.
-They include muscular dystrophy, amyotrophic lateral sclerosis (ALS), multiple sclerosis (MS), myasthenia gravis and fibromyalgia.
-These diseases cause several symptoms, including losing strength in the legs, muscle twitching and muscle stiffness.
+They include muscular dystrophy, amyotrophic lateral sclerosis (ALS), multiple sclerosis (MS), myasthenia gravis, and fibromyalgia.
+These diseases cause several symptoms, including losing strength in the legs, muscle twitching, and muscle stiffness.

 9. Toxins